 2007 – today

 The blue two-tiered “CZECH AIRLINES” lettering is the main, but not the only element of the logo.
 To its left is a red triangle with rounded sides, known as the Relo triangle.
-It serves as a background for the white letters “CSA,” which are derived from the phrase “České aerolinie.”
+It serves as a background for the white letters “CSA,” derived from the phrase “České aerolinie.”
 On the right side is the SkyTeam symbol, as the airline is a member of this alliance.
-The icon is a pattern of wavy lines, a thin semicircle, and the name of the organization typed in two types of sans-serif font.
+The icon is a pattern of wavy lines and a thin semicircle, and the organization’s name is typed in two types of sans-serif font.